MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-edit-form-navigation-related-entities.md

 ---
 # Add model-driven app form navigation for related entities

 In this topic, you use the form navigation pane that is used to add links to related tables.
-When an app user clicks one of these links in a record, the associated view for the table is displayed.
+When an app user clicks one of these links in a row, the associated view for the table is displayed.

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).